 I bet that a good majority of us can relate to having aches and pains, stiffness, post workout soreness, tiredness, trouble sleeping, stomach trouble, and so on.
 The other piece of this is that many of us know exactly what we need to do in order to maintain good health mentally, physically, and emotionally.
 I wonder then why we don’t do it…or do it enough?
 If you are anything like me, I can start off with the best of intentions!
-But as the days, weeks, and months go by I likely did not develop a habit.
-Therefore, my self-care routines are back to what I have always done.
+But as the days, weeks, and months go by, I I fall off the wagon.

 For example, it may be no problem for you to get to the gym and jump on a treadmill.
 Maybe even an hour goes by and you feel like you killing it.
-But, why do many of us not take an extra 5-10 minutes to stretch after our workout to help ease upcoming muscle soreness?
+But, why don’t many of us not take an extra 5-10 minutes to stretch after our workout to help ease upcoming muscle soreness???
+(Or is this just me??!)

 I have several self-care tools that I know make me feel better, decrease pain, encourage better sleep, provide mental peace, and aid in digestion.
 When I think about all of the things I have been told to do for self-care, I quickly become overwhelmed.
-That is why I have decided to come up with an efficient self-care tool for common issues.
+(Who’s got time for all of that??!)
+That is why I have decided to come up with an efficient self-care toolbox for common issues.
 Please feel free to make any adjustments to tailor these ideas to you and your routines specifically!

 From the top!